-There’s just something about going through the thinking process that gives us the illusion that it’s somehow going to keep us safe, and help us to cope, and prepare us for what may come.
+There’s just something about going through the thinking process that gives us the illusion that it’s somehow going to keep us safe, help us to cope, and prepare us for what may come.
 Indeed, when I was sitting there in the tunnel, waiting and hoping, I wasn’t just passively accepting my fate—I was actively worrying.

 Changing Your Time, Changing Your Mind

 We can take refuge in the present moment.
 Very often, when we are having anxious thoughts about what’s going to happen in the future, it’s because we can’t stand the uncertainty.
-We have a lot of difficulties tolerating the fact that we really don’t know what is going to happen at the next moment.
-And yet, we really don’t know what is going to happen at the next moment.
+We have a lot of difficulties tolerating the fact that we don’t know what is going to happen at the next moment.
+And yet, we don’t know what is going to happen at the next moment.

-Learn more: Why Mindfulness Matters
+Learn More: Why Mindfulness Matters

 Facing Your Fears

-This idea that facing the fears is what can free us turns out to be true both in classical behavioral treatment, and it’s true in a mindfulness-oriented treatment.
+This idea that facing fears is what can free us turns out to be true both in classical behavioral treatment, and it’s true in a mindfulness-oriented treatment.

 If you are particularly anxious, it can be hard to just sit and do something like meditative breathing.
 In those situations, it’s usually best to do more active practice, to do something like walking meditation, eating meditation, or even Hatha yoga, which is a form of very gentle stretching that can be done mindfully.
 These things are easier to do with activity, in much the same way you as when you see somebody is waiting outside of a surgical room, for example, at the hospital—they tend to pace.
 It dissipates the anxiety a little bit and makes it easier to work with.

 Common Questions About How to Reduce Anxious Thoughts